Cold Weather Toolbox: Help to winter-proof your business

 XL Catlin is a member of The Insurance Institute for Business & Home Safety (IBHS), an independent, nonprofit, scientific research and communications organization supported solely by property insurers and reinsurers.
 IBHS’ building safety research leads to real-world solutions for home and business owners, helping to create more resilient communities.
 Here’s some helpful research-backed guidance from IBHS:

-For additional information on preventing winter losses at your facility, reach out to one of our Regional Risk Engineering Leaders.
+For additional information on preventing winter losses, reach out to one of our Regional Risk Engineering Leaders.